higlass/higlass/docs/higlass_developer.rst

 ``end1: Number``
     The right x coordinate of the region to zoom to.
 ``start2: Number``
-    The left x coordinate of the region to zoom to.
+    The left y coordinate of the region to zoom to.
 ``end2: Number``
-    The right x coordinate of the region to zoom to.
+    The right y coordinate of the region to zoom to.
 ``animateTime [default: 0]``
     The duration of the zoom transition in milliseconds.